ddprrt/ddprrt.github.io/_posts/2018-12-27-top-talks-to-watch-2018.md

 Katrin about some work we've been cooking for the last months at Europe's biggest Angular conference.

-I've spoken at lenghts about our talk [in another place](/angular-connect/).
+I've spoken at lengths about our talk [in another place](/angular-connect/).
 Allow me to end this list with a quick link to the video.

 <div class="aspect ratio-16-to-9">